Dino-Tech/Home-Assistant-Main/README.md

 <table align="center" border="0">
 <tr><td colspan="4">

-You can message me via [Discord #Lovelace channel](https://discord.gg/aYTW2Z9) or the [HomeAssistant forums](https://community.home-assistant.io/t/dinotechs-latest-mobile-designs-and-themes-updated-oct-18/143180) if you have any questions or recommendations in regards to my repository!
+You can message me via [Discord #Frontend channel](https://discord.gg/aYTW2Z9) or the [HomeAssistant forums](https://community.home-assistant.io/t/dinotechs-latest-mobile-designs-and-themes-updated-oct-18/143180) if you have any questions or recommendations in regards to my repository!

 If you would like to show your support, you can :heart:&nbsp;&nbsp;[Sponsor me on GitHub](https://github.com/sponsors/Dino-Tech) or <link href="https://fonts.googleapis.com/css?family=Cookie" rel="stylesheet"><a class="bmc-button" target="_blank" href="https://www.buymeacoffee.com/9lTxIVgZ3"><img src="https://www.buymeacoffee.com/assets/img/BMC-btn-logo.svg" alt="Buy me a coffee"><span style="margin-left:5px">Buy me a coffee</span></a><br>